Casuarina, New South Wales

-Casuarina is a town located in north-eastern New South Wales, Australia, in the Tweed Shire.
+Casuarina is a town in north-eastern New South Wales, Australia, in the Tweed Shire.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including, Casuarina, and the surrounding areas.

 Demographics

 In the 2021 Census Casuarina recorded a population of 3,256 people.

 The median age of the Casuarina population was 41 years, 2 years above the national median of 38.

 79% of people living in Casuarina were born in Australia.
 The other top responses for country of birth were England (4.5%), New Zealand (3.4%), South Africa (1.6%), United States of America (1.1%).

 91% of people spoke only English at home.
 The next most common languages spoken at home were Portuguese (1%), Spanish (0.5%), German (0.4%), Italian (0.2%), Polish (0.2%).